64 Top Games for Seniors and the Elderly: Fun for All Abilities

 The best board games for seniors are fun, absorbing, and challenging (without being too complicated).
 They are also great for multi-generational play.
 Here are some popular examples:

-1. Qwirkle—Mix and match tiles with different shapes and colors, scoring points by completing or adding to lines of the same shapes or colors.
+1. Qwirkle: Mix and match tiles with different shapes and colors, scoring points by completing or adding to lines of the same shapes or colors.

-2. Dixit—Out-bluff your opponents while using your imagination to match stories to beautifully illustrated cards.
+2. Dixit: Out-bluff your opponents while using your imagination to match stories to beautifully illustrated cards.

-8. Jenga—Beware of gravity as you try not to be the one who pulls out the wooden block that makes the whole tower come crashing down.
+7. Jenga: Beware of gravity as you try not to be the one who pulls out the wooden block that makes the whole tower come crashing down.

-13. Cranium—Be the first one to circle the board by successfully solving puzzles and other challenges that will have you acting, guessing, sculpting, sketching, and humming.
+9. Cranium: Be the first one to circle the board by successfully solving puzzles and other challenges that will have you acting, guessing, sculpting, sketching, and humming.

-15. Chess—Use your most creative strategies to protect your king while outwitting your opponent and putting his or her king into checkmate.
+11. Chess: Use your most creative strategies to protect your king while outwitting your opponent and putting his or her king into checkmate.

-16. Mahjong—Be the first player to build a winning combination of tiles based on rummy-like groupings of symbols and characters.
+12. Mahjong: Be the first player to build a winning combination of tiles based on rummy-like groupings of symbols and characters.

-17. Checkers—Capture and remove all 12 of your opponent's game pieces before he or she can do the same to you.
+13. Checkers: Capture and remove all 12 of your opponent's game pieces before he or she can do the same to you.

-18. Dominos—Play all of your domino tiles before the other players by laying them down end-to-end with matching tiles that have already been played.
+14. Dominos: Play all of your domino tiles before the other players by laying them down end-to-end with matching tiles that have already been played.

 Video games offer a form of visual and auditory engagement that most other kinds of games can't match.
 Many of them provide truly thrilling experiences as well as opportunities to connect with other players (of all ages).
 They are downright fun.

-But here's something you should definitely know: Some electronic game developers claim that their "brain training" products can improve your brain health and cognitive performance.
+But here's something you should know: Some electronic game developers claim that their "brain training" products can improve your brain health and cognitive performance.
 However, their marketing is often misleading.
 The science behind brain-training games is controversial at best.
-Many of the world's top psychologists and neuroscientists say that there is little or no solid evidence to support claims that certain kinds of video games can improve a senior's overall mental faculties.
+Many of the world's top psychologists and neuroscientists say there is little or no solid evidence to support claims that certain kinds of video games can improve a senior's mental faculties.

-The truth is that so-called "brain games" may not actually boost your cognitive abilities for everyday life nor prevent or slow down any brain-related diseases.
+The truth is that "brain games" may not boost your cognitive abilities for everyday life or prevent or slow down brain-related diseases.
 Rather, by playing a game repeatedly, you'll get better at the particular tasks for that game (and possibly other tasks that are very closely related to them).
 But you won't necessarily get better at doing unrelated tasks in the "real world" outside of the game.
 If you really want to improve your brain health, you're better off exercising, getting good sleep, and learning new things.